sheiely/clone-discord-project/README.md

 <p>Hi, this is my project to clone some discord features in an open souce web site, the motivations behind this project are lister some possibilities of how discord was made(with technologies i domain)</p>
 <p></p>
 <hr>

-- the project still not ready!
+the project still not ready!
-- text in red
-+ And this also
-.diff
-.- delete this line dot, replace ``` in the another 2 dots and write here .

 <p>I deployed a version in AWS, can quick access by:</p>
 <p>http://ec2-54-92-176-48.compute-1.amazonaws.com/</p>